 What I Enjoyed About the FlexClip Process

-- Believe it or not, creating a simple slideshow like this in Adobe Premiere could be a massive chore, simply because there are too many functions and too much flexibility.
-I appreciated how straight-forward and streamlined the FlexClip process is.
+- Believe it or not, creating a simple slideshow in Adobe Premiere Pro could be a massive chore, simply because there are too many functions and too much flexibility.
+I appreciated how straight forward and streamlined the FlexClip process is.

 - I also appreciated how easy it was to rearrange the sequence of my pictures.
 It’s a drag-and-drop process.

 - Adding text was a breeze.
 I’m never one for elaborate text animations so the options available were more than enough for me.
 It was also easy tweaking the colours, alignment, sizes, etc.

 - I should add that imported photos automatically fill the screen.
 However, you can manually adjust the zoom and the rotation.
 Removing an unwanted photo or video is also very easy.

 - The Preview function is quick!
 And smooth!
 Believe it or not, again, some video editing software are terrible with previews, even if you have a powerful CPU/GPU.
 I think this is easily one of the greatest strengths of FlexClip.

 - To be quite honest, I expected there to be filter effects.
 Like those in Instagram and so on?
 While this doesn’t matter that much to me, as I pre-edit my photos in PhotoShop, I believe some users would mind the lack of any other photo editing function outside of size and orientation.
 UPDATE 2021: Various adjustment possibilities, and filters, were added in Version 2.0!